We have provided answers to most of your immigration questions

 If you meet all the minimum requirements, we'll then assess your application based on:

 These factors are part of a 100-point grid used to assess eligibility for the Federal Skilled Worker Program.
-You earn points for how well you do in each of the 6 factors.
+You earn points for how well you do in each of the six factors.

 The current pass mark is 67 points.
-In addition you must also have scored a score that allow you to be selected.
-Those requirements include experience, education, language test results and the age.
+In addition, you must also have scored a score that allows you to be selected.
+Those requirements include experience, education, language test results, and age."

-Each province has its own “streams” (immigration programs that target certain groups) and requirements.
-For example, in a program stream, provinces and territories may target: students, business people, skilled workers, semi-skilled workers
+Each province has its own "streams" (immigration programs that target certain groups) and requirements.
+For example, in a program stream, provinces and territories may target students, business people, skilled workers, and semi-skilled workers.

-Once nominated from the provincial program you are eligible to apply for Canada PR through the federal system.
-You must prove that you are not inadmissible to Canada, such as you are in good health and your don’t have criminal convictions.
+Once nominated from the provincial program, you are eligible to apply for Canada PR through the federal system.
+You must prove that you are not inadmissible to Canada, such as being in good health and not having criminal convictions."

 Express entry Federal skilled worker (or) Federal trade worker are applications that are directly submitted to IRCC.
 PNP on the other hand, requires a nomination from the province you plan to settle in